From Party Girl to Sober Millennial – Kate’s story

 I was 24 when I considered life without alcohol.
 I had taken up some well overdue therapy to untangle a lifetime supply of anxiety and depression.
-It took about 10 emotional sessions to get to a stable place and once I understood my triggers, I started to become aware of the impact that alcohol was having on my mental health.
+It took about 10 emotional sessions to get to a stable place and, once I understood my triggers, I started to become aware of the impact that alcohol was having on my mental health.

 For about a year since therapy, I noticed that my hangovers were getting really bad, almost crippling.
 After a night out, I’d wake up and hide away in my room, too anxious to leave the house, crying in bed watching the world go by from my window.
 I’d spend most of the day in a pit, unable to find the energy to shower, eat or hold down water.
 I was mentally exhausted from all the voices going off in my head over and over again.
 I would just watch films all day and spend endless hours scrolling through my phone, bitterly comparing myself to everything on social media wondering why everyone else had it so much better than me.
 I took myself to some very dark places and genuinely felt like the world owed me something.

 The hangovers also started to affect various aspects of my life.
 I had massive FOMO and would agree to attend every event.
-I’d attend the first social, get annihilated and then bail on at least 90% of the initial events that I’d committed to.
+I’d attend the first social, get annihilated, and then bail on at least 90% of the initial events that I’d committed to.
 By the end of it I’d beat myself up for days for being such a crap friend.
 I was constantly fatigued and fed up at work.
 I used any excuse not to step out of my comfort zone but was constantly aggy that my life felt like Groundhog Day.
-I would make ‘lazy transactions’ ubering to work on a Monday morning because I was too anxious to get on cramped train during rush hour.
+I would make ‘lazy transactions’ ubering to work on a Monday morning because I was too anxious to get on a cramped train during rush hour.
 I’d forget my lunch and felt ropey enough to feel like I needed to treat myself to a £10 lunch.
 I’d forget my tampons at home and spend ANOTHER £4 on things that I didn’t actually need to buy with the money I didn’t have.

-Life’s little mess ups kept mounting up over time in all different forms and because of the negative headspace I put myself in, I used this as ammo to self-sabotage.
+Life’s little mess-ups kept mounting up over time in all different forms and because of the negative headspace I put myself in, I used this as ammo to self-sabotage.

 I had a cheeky google from time to time in an attempt to find people who had gone down the alcohol -free route.
 I found a few people in America but nobody particularly based in London around my age.
-For a while I massively doubted myself and thought I was just being classic Kate, overthinking everything because nobody else around me was questioning their relationship with alcohol.
+For a while, I massively doubted myself and thought I was just being classic Kate, overthinking everything because nobody else around me was questioning their relationship with alcohol.

-In the first couple of weeks of sobriety I LOVED it and basically declared to everyone that I’d quit drinking.
+In the first couple of weeks of sobriety, I LOVED it and basically declared to everyone that I’d quit drinking.
 I felt so healthy and it was such a relief to know I didn’t have the fear of a hangover peering over my shoulder.
 I even surprised myself when I had my first sober night out with my mates and had the best time ever!